tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 ### Querying uploaded parts

 #### API description

-This API is used to query the uploaded parts of a specific multipart upload.
+This API (List Parts) is used to query the uploaded parts of a multipart upload.

 #### Sample code
 **Objective-C**